grizzlychair/traffic-thief/README.md

 ./OpenTTD-USB.sh
 ```

-The script will open a Konsole window automatically if not already running in a terminal.
+The script will detect and open a terminal window automatically if not already running in one.
 It will prompt for your USB drive label (press Enter to accept the default `USB`), then proceed with the install.

 ### Launching the game